mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 I signed the retainer.
 My 60 high-quality retainer hours were scheduled to resume in March.

-## Implementation work begins with... minor bugfixes?
+## Development begins with... minor bugfixes?

-The retainer started off strong.
-Within the first week, they wrapped up almost all of the outstanding design work.
-There were still some small kinks to work out, but two of the there pages were finalized and ready for the developers to begin coding up the designs so I could publish them.
+The retainer agreement started off well.
+Within the first week of the retainer agreement, WebAgency wrapped up almost all of the outstanding design work.
+There were still some small kinks to work out, but two of the three pages were finalized and ready for the developers to apply the designs to the TinyPilot website.

-WebAgency suggested that I overbook the schedule so that the devs never have to sit idle waiting for the next task.
-If I didn't give WebAgency enough to do, the hours wouldn't roll over or get credited back to me, so it was my responsibility to keep dev work available.

-I put all the design tasks into a Github project in priority order.
-At the end, I put in some minor bugfix tasks just so the agency's devs would still have useful things to do after they finished the new designs.

-And then nothing happened.
-For two weeks, there was no activity from the devs.
-I asked Isaac what was going on, and he explained that they only target hours on a monthly basis.
-He said they'd work the remaining 48 hours, but he didn't have an exact time.
+But then nothing happened.
+For two weeks, there was no activity from the dev team.
+I asked Isaac what was going on, and he explained that WebAgency's schedule is fluid, so they won't necessarily work on my project every week.
+He assured me that by the end of the month, they'd certainly use the remaining 48 hours I'd booked.

-Finally, on March XXth, the devs seemed to come to life.
-WebAgency's project manager assigned Github issues to two of their developers, Dan and Daniel.
+When the month ended, WebAgency hadn't made any changes to bring us closer to publishing the new designs.
+Instead, in the last few days of the month, they fixed a bunch of minor bugs from my issue tracker.

+{{<img src="console-log.png" alt="Screenshot of new landing page" hasBorder="true" caption="One of the WebAgency developers used 15 of the month's 60 hours to fix the minor bugs from the end of the task queue.">}}

-When the month ended, Dan hadn't submitted any work to make progress on publishing the new designs.
-Meanwhile, Daniel used 15 of the month's 60 hours to fix the minor bugs from the end of the task queue.
+I wouldn't have even told them about the bugs in the first place, but WebAgency suggested that I overbook the schedule so that the devs never have to sit idle waiting for the next task.
+So after I added all the design tasks to our Github project, I added in some minor bugs at the end.
+But WebAgency ended up using 15 of the month's 60 hours to fix the minor bugs from the end of the task queue.
 Oof.

-{{<img src="console-log.png" alt="Screenshot of new landing page" hasBorder="true" caption="One of the WebAgency developers used 15 of the month's 60 hours to fix the minor bugs from the end of the task queue.">}}

 ## The one-week task that took five weeks

 In April, there was a new problem.

-The TinyPilot website uses the Bootstrap CSS framework.
-We were still using the same free, third-party theme I got from [Bootswatch](https://bootswatch.com/) when I created the first version of the site with our own customizations on top.
+The TinyPilot website uses the [Bootstrap CSS framework](https://getbootstrap.com/), and it still had the same Bootstrap theme I used when I first launched the website.

-Dan pointed out that this architecture was convoluted and proposed replacing all the CSS with a custom TinyPilot Bootstrap theme.
-He estimated that it would only be a few days of work.
+Dan pointed out that it would be convoluted to layer a new design on top of a totally different theme.
+He proposed tearing out the old theme and all of our custom CSS.
+He could then implement the new style with a custom TinyPilot Bootstrap theme.
+He estimated that he'd only need a few days to complete the switch, and it would make the rest of the project go much faster.

-Weeks went by and Dan kept working on refactoring the theme.
-Because of how WebAgency reported their hours, I couldn't tell if this work was taking 40 hours or 4 hours.
-At the end of the month, the final hours breakdown gave me my answer.
+Weeks went by, and I was still waiting to see the new theme.
+WebAgency didn't report their hours until the end of the month, and their inconsistent schedule meant that this might be taking 40 hours or it could be only four.
+At the end of the month, the invoice gave me my answer.

-The "one-week" task of replacing the Bootstrap theme ultimately took 38 hours over five weeks for a total cost of $6.1k.
+The "one-week" task of replacing the Bootstrap theme ultimately took five weeks and 38 billable hours for a total cost of $6.1k.

 {{<gallery caption="Before and after five weeks and $6.1k of web development">}}
 {{<img src="before-theme.png" hasBorder="true">}}